Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/insertchart/_index.md

 | height | float | Chart's height. |
 | index | int | Chart's position in the collection. |

-### Result
+### Returns
 [Chart](../../chart)

 ---

-## insertChart(int type, float x, float y, float width, float height, int index, boolean initWithSample)  function
+## insertChart(int type, float x, float y, float width, float height, int index, boolean initWithSample)  method

  Creates a new Chart and inserts it to the specified position in the collection.